Homefront (video game): Soundtrack

 The soundtrack for the game was composed by Matthew Harwood.

-The compilation album, titled "Homefront: Songs for the Resistance" was distributed digitally by Sumerian Records.
+A promotional compilation album, titled "Homefront: Songs for the Resistance" was distributed digitally by Sumerian Records.
+The album features covers of protest songs and songs about war covered mostly by metalcore and deathcore bands.

 Reception

+Critical response

 Homefront was met with mixed reviews across all platforms.
 Some critics praised the atmosphere and story, while others panned those same aspects, along with the short length of the single-player campaign.
 However, the multiplayer aspect of Homefront was generally well received.
 Review aggregator GameRankings generated a score of 71.70% for the Xbox 360 version, 69.33% for the PlayStation 3 version and 68.89% for the Microsoft Windows version.
 Review aggregator Metacritic generated a score of 70 out of 100 across all platforms.

 Play praised Kaos studios for the different campaign mode and multiplayer, but criticized most other things.
 IGN praised the setting and presentation, while criticizing the short campaign.
-GameSpot praised some memorable moments and the well crafted multiplayer, however it criticized the short length and that it felt too familiar compared to other first person shooters.
+GameSpot praised some memorable moments and the well crafted multiplayer, however it criticized the short length and felt that it was too similar to other first person shooters.
 According to GameZone, "with a few tweaks and a fresher coat of paint, Homefront would have been outstanding, far outshining either of those titles.
 As is, it's still worth a playthrough, and the quality multiplayer makes an excellent alternative to your current, aging FPS of choice."

+Sales

 THQ stated that first-day sales in North America reached 375,000 copies.
+Homefront became the third best selling game in the US behind Pokémon Black and White.
 THQ announced an estimated 1 million copies sold across North America, Europe and Asia Pacific markets.
 As of 3 May 2011 it had shipped 2.6 million units to retail since launch.

 Controversies

-The advertising for Homefront has simulated a declaration of war in mainstream websites and media, creating confusion amongst non-gamers.
+The advertising for Homefront simulated a declaration of war in mainstream websites and media, creating confusion amongst non-gamers.
 The nature and timing of the advertising created concern in the wake of the ROKS Cheonan sinking and the North Korean artillery strike on Yeonpyeong Island, causing mainstream media coverage of the advertising campaign.
-THQ has denied that the game was developed to piggyback off the tensions on the Korean peninsula, saying that "Homefront is a work of speculative fiction, set in the year 2027.
+THQ denied that the game was developed to piggyback off the tensions on the Korean peninsula, saying that "Homefront was a work of speculative fiction, set in the year 2027.
 Recent real-world events on the Korean peninsula are obviously tragic and, like everyone, we hope for a swift and peaceful resolution."